MaxiLambda/LectureFeed/README.md

 # LectureFeed
-LectureFeed is a programm designed to enhance interaction in presentations.
+LectureFeed is a program designed to enhance interaction in presentations.
 It is really cool and developed using Angular and Java.

 ## Build-Status